Alfie (play): Original production

 Norman Wynne was cast as the abortionist.
-To gain a license from the Lord Chamberlain's Office, then required for the play to be legally performed in the UK, the abortion had to occur off-stage.
+To gain a licence from the Lord Chamberlain's Office, then required for the play to be legally performed in the UK, the abortion had to occur off-stage.
 In the original script it was to take place behind a screen, but the censors readers' report commented it was "complete with groans and cries of pain, which I cannot think can be allowed".
 Among other changes, it was required that in the production "There must not be any jingle of instruments" and "Mr Smith scrubbing away is not to be seen or heard".

 Harold Hobson wrote positively of the play in his review for The Sunday Times published on 4 August 1963:"Some of the scenes are melodramatic. ...
 Many episodes, however, are remarkably good.
 The best two are Alfie's official medical examination and preparation for and the aftermath of the abortion. ...
 It would seem improbable that an abortion scene should be dramatic, terrible and beautiful.
 This one is all three.
 Here only does Alfie, in a disjointed, uninhibited and profoundly moving and disturbing speech, see right into himself."Hobson described Alfie's monologue as "the high point of the play and of Mr. Neville's performance."